-The condition of the ceilings is generally good.
+The condition of the ceilings is generally fair.
 General wear and tear is noted.
 Minor settlement cracks were noted and these are typical of this type of material.
 Periodic maintenance may be required.
+Evidence of past water penetration through the ceiling.
+No evidence of any current leaks.
+Patching and painting will improve overall appearance.